Readless

 3. Product Talk by Teresa Torres

-Product Talk by Teresa Torres is the go-to resource for continuous discovery and user research.
-If you struggle with customer interviews, opportunity mapping, or deciding what to build next, this newsletter is essential.
+Product Talk by Teresa Torres is the definitive newsletter for continuous discovery and user research.
+If you struggle with customer interviews, opportunity mapping, or deciding what to build next, Torres's Opportunity Solution Tree framework — introduced in her book Continuous Discovery Habits — has been adopted by thousands of product teams worldwide.

 Why PMs love it: